 It's important to note here that the service provider must demonstrate that his legitimate interests prevail.
 In the case of a dispute, if this proof is not successful the collection of data was illegal and the service provider should expect a fine.

 The balancing of interests should therefore be comprehensible for supervisory authorities and well documented.

 If the service provider cannot base the integration of a tracking tool on a legitimate interest, the consent of the user is mandatory.

-- clear and simple language;
+- use clear and simple language;

-- Distinctness from other situations;
+- clearly distinguishable from other matters;

 - prior notice of the right of withdrawal at any time;